Interior vs. Exterior Primers: Which One Does Your Oregon Home Need?

 Choosing the right primer can be the difference between a smooth, professional-looking paint job and one that flakes, peels, or just doesn’t last.
 But not all primers are the same—and using the wrong one can cost you time, money, and frustration.

-In this post, we’ll break down the key differences between interior and exterior primers, so Eugene, OR homeowners can confidently pick the right product for their next painting project.
+In this post, we’ll break down the key differences between interior and exterior primers, so Central Oregon homeowners can confidently pick the right product for their next painting project.

 Why Primer Matters in the First Place